rtCamp/Frappe-Manager/docs/guides/index.md

     Switch between development and production modes.
 Understand what changes between the two and when to use each.

+-   :lucide-rocket:{ .lg .middle } &nbsp; **[Deployment — Image Benches](deployment.md)**

+    ---

+    Bake your bench into an immutable image, deploy it with zero-downtime rolling swaps, roll back with `fm switch --previous`, and prune old releases.

 -   :lucide-shield-check:{ .lg .middle } &nbsp; **[SSL / HTTPS](ssl.md)**

     ---